 Then you drizzle a little olive oil over the tomatoes and veggies and bake them for half an hour until they are browned

-Your sauce may vary in color a little bit, depending on what kind of tomatoes you use.
-Since I used a combination of yellow and red tomatoes, my sauce came out more orangy this time than times before, when I use only red tomatoes, it has more of a reddish-pink color.
+Each sauce may vary in color a little bit, depending on what kind of tomatoes you use.
+Since this recipe uses a combination of yellow and red tomatoes, this sauce is a bit more orange-toned.
+If you’re only using red tomatoes, it has more of a reddish-pink color.

-- 3 Large tomatoes cut into large chunks
+- 3 tomatoes large - cut into large chunks

 - 1.5-2 cups grape tomatoes

-- 1 Medium onion cut into large chunks
+- 1 onion medium, cut into large chunks

 - 1 Anaheim pepper less spicy than a jalapeno, seeded, cut into a few pieces